-Investments that the Company designates as trading securities are reported at fair value, with gains or losses resulting from changes in fair value recognized in earnings and included in Interest and other, net.
-The Company classified its investments in ARS as trading securities in short-term assets as of December 31, 2009 and through June 30, 2010.
-The Company sold its remaining outstanding ARS on June 30, 2010, and the transaction settled on July 1, 2010
+Investments that the Company designates as trading securities are reported at fair value, with gains or losses resulting from changes in fair value recognized in earnings and included in Interest and Other, net.
+The Company sold its remaining outstanding ARS on June 30, 2010.

 The Company elected to measure the investment put option related to the ARS Rights at fair value to mitigate volatility in reported earnings due to its linkage to the ARS.
-The Company recorded \$2.4 million as the fair value of the investment put option related to the ARS Rights as of December 31, 2009, classified as a short-term asset on the balance sheet with a corresponding credit to Interest and other, net.
-Changes in the fair value of the ARS are also recognized in current period earnings in Interest and other, net.
+Changes in the fair value of the ARS Rights are recognized in current period earnings in Interest and Other, net.
 The investment put option related to the ARS rights was extinguished on July 1, 2010, the settlement date of the sale of the remaining ARS.

-Warrant expense for the nine months ended September 30, 2009 and the period from inception to September 30, 2010, related to the change in the fair value of the warrant liability that was recorded in connection with the Company's registered direct equity offering in May 2009.
+Warrant expense for the period from inception to March 31, 2011, was related to the change in the fair value of the warrant liability that was recorded in connection with the Company's registered direct equity offering in May 2009.

-Interest income and other income primarily consists of interest income generated from the Company's cash, cash equivalents and investments.
-Interest expense and other expense primarily consists of interest expense on borrowings under the Company's equipment financing lines and, through June 30, 2010, on its loan agreement with UBS Bank USA and UBS Financial Services Inc.
+Interest income and other income primarily consisted of interest income generated from the Company's cash, cash equivalents and investments.
+Interest expense and other expense primarily consisted of interest expense on borrowings under the Company's equipment financing lines and, through June 30, 2010, on its loan agreement with UBS Bank USA and UBS Financial Services Inc.